 Baptism and Christenings

-Whenever possible these ceremonies are held during an All Age Worship Service.
+Whenever possible these ceremonies are held during a 10am Morning Service.
 This enables the wider church family to welcome the child.
-These services are held on the 2nd sunday of the month at 9.30 a.m.

 1. The different baptism services in the Church of England